Fast Polynomial Kernel Classification for Massive Data: Fast Polynomial Kernel Classification

 \begin{theorem} Let $\{p^k:=(u^k,v^k,w^k)\}$ be the sequence generated by (\ref{Eq:update-u}), (\ref{Eq:update-v}) and (\ref{Eq:update-w}) for any $\alpha>0$, $\beta>0$ and finite initial point $(u^0,v^0,w^0)$.
 Suppose that there exists a solution to problem \eqref{Eq:opt_prob}.
 Then $p^k$ converges to some $p^*=(u^*,v^*,w^*)$ and $u^*$ is a global minimizer of \eqref{Eq:opt_prob}. \end{theorem}

-The proof of this theorem is motivated by \cite[Theorem 6.1]{He2015} and will be given in \textit{Appendix A}.
+The proof of this theorem can be derived from \cite[Theorem 6.1]{He2015} and will be given in \textit{Appendix A} for completeness.
 Theorem \ref{Thm:conv-admm} shows the global convergence of the ADMM algorithm and presents theoretical guidance on parameter-selection.
 In particular, since Theorem \ref{Thm:conv-admm} holds for any $\alpha,\beta>0$ and finite initial point $(u^0,v^0,w^0)$, we can set $\alpha=\beta=1$ and $(u^0,v^0,w^0)=(0,y,0)$.
 In the following theorem, we present some guidance on setting the stopping rule.

 \begin{theorem} Under the assumptions of Theorem \ref{Thm:conv-admm}, we have

 and

 where